james-lomax/the-last-compiler/the-last-compiler/sanity-check-spec.md

 Do we have enough information to implement this specification in code?
 Does this implementation make sense?
 Will it work?
 Why not?

 We are allowed to make reasonable assumptions, but we must explain them.

+Do not try to write the code yet.
+Just explain why this will work or not.
 ```

 let explanation = response